djh1997/proj324/log.md

 work on report, poster and add try except to telegrambot

+# 02/05/2018

+get toggle-able buttons working and add more diagrams to the poster

 # 08/05/2018

-add vission explinations and get mum to read thought reoprt
+add vision explanations and get mum to read thought report

 # 09/05/2018

-improve wiering and work on poset and report
+improve wiring and work on poster and report